 A debt consolidation loan, on the other hand, allows you to raise a single sum of money, which will cover all your debts.
 You can pay off your lenders, and be left with just one loan and one monthly payment.
 You are in full control of your finances, you're able to budget more easily, and your credit record will show that you have repaid your debts.
 No-one needs to know that you're in financial trouble at all.

 If you are looking for a debt consolidation loan, let the experts save you time and money by finding the right product for you.
-Mortgage and Insurance Professionals has only the best mortgage advisers ready to advise you on all your mortgage and insurance needs.
+Mortgage Compare Limited has only the best mortgage advisers ready to advise you on all your mortgage and insurance needs.
 For useful debt consolidation loan advice, call us to arrange a no obligation appointment to suit you.
-Mortgage and Insurance Professionals is the 'people's mortgage broker' with over 3500 mortgage products to choose from, including products that are not readily available on the High Street.
-Mortgage and Insurance Professionals's experienced advisors could find the ideal product for you.
+Mortgage Compare Limited is the 'people's mortgage broker' with over 3500 mortgage products to choose from, including products that are not readily available on the High Street.
+Mortgage Compare Limited's experienced advisors could find the ideal product for you.

 Call us now on 01604 439930